-He ran a hand through his long hair and stepped out into the night, then calmly rose off the ground and flew up through the forest.
+Running a hand through his long hair, he stepped out into the night, then calmly rose off the ground and flew up through the forest.

 This was a nightly ritual that gave him some comfort.
 He assumed no one could see him at night in the empty woods.
 But he was wrong, and that error would prove to be of importance in his life.

 He heard shouts as he neared the edge of the woods.
-Hunters?
+Hunters? he wondered.
 Or maybe somebody’s lost.
 I could help.
-I guess I still do that kind of thing, he thought.
+I guess I still do that kind of thing.

 He followed the trail easily enough.
 Though he was a skilled detective, no such talents were required to read the path left by the large barefooted intruder.
 He either wants me to find him, or he’s too stupid to care if I do, mused Ralph.